anshay12345/JK_test/README.md

     embedding_creation_date = models.DateTimeField(auto_now_add=True)

   - uploaded_document: Takes the reference from the UploadedDocument.
+  - Note: For fast retrieval of the embedding make sure to index the embedding column which will increase the search speed.
+Follow https://github.com/pgvector/pgvector for details.

 ### 2. Views
 - Views are asynchronous.
 As of now, DRF does not have much compatibility with async/await, hence a third-party library "adrf: Async Django REST framework" is used.
 A better approach would be to create a custom package for async/await to be used in production to avoid any end-time issues of package depreciation.
 - **FileUploadView:**